lhr-solar/Power-SecondaryPCB/README.md

 The tallest components are the Power MOSFETs(Q1A1, Q1A2, Q1A3, Q1A4) which are 18.5 mm tall and the connectors which are 14.76 mm tall.

 ## Current Board Concerns(8.26.2023)
-If the two Supplemental Batteries are at different voltage, don't want to charge batteries.
+- If the two Supplemental Batteries are at different voltage, don't want to charge batteries.
-If the two Supplemental Batteries are above 12V and DCDC is off, don't want to overvolt LV systems.
+- If the two Supplemental Batteries are above 12V and DCDC is off, don't want to overvolt LV systems.
-Will the SMD NMOS be able to hand the current?
+- Will the SMD NMOS be able to hand the current even if the datasheet says so?
-Is the Zener diode selection ok?
+- Is the Zener diode selection ok?
-Are the stitching vias ok?
+- Are the stitching vias ok?
-Is the trace path ok at the top of the board(supp gate in particular)?
+- Is the trace path ok at the top of the board(supp gate in particular)?